iklobato/django-stocks/README.md

 ## Architecture
 ![Architecture Diagram](diagram.svg)
 1. A user makes a request asking for Apple's current Stock quote: `GET /stock?q=aapl.us`
-2. The API service communicates with the stock service through RabbitMQ (or HTTP as fallback) to retrieve the requested stock information
+2. The API service sends a message to the RabbitMQ Service to retrieve the requested stock information
+3. The RabbitMQ Service forwards the request to the Stock Service
-3. The stock service delegates the call to the external API, parses the response, and returns the information back to the API service.
+4. The Stock Service calls the external API (stooq.com), parses the response, and returns the information
+5. The RabbitMQ Service forwards the response back to the API Service
-4. The API service saves the response from the stock service in the database.
-5. The data is formatted and returned to the user.
+6. The API service saves the response in the database and returns it to the user

+## Microservices Architecture
+The project is split into four microservices:

+1. **API Service**: Handles user authentication and stock queries
+2. **RabbitMQ Service**: Manages message queue communication between services
+3. **Stock Service**: Fetches stock data from external API
+4. **RabbitMQ Broker**: Provides the message queue infrastructure

+Each service has its own responsibility and can be scaled independently.

 ## Implemented Bonuses
-* **RabbitMQ Integration**: The services now communicate via RabbitMQ using the Remote Procedure Call (RPC) pattern, with HTTP fallback for reliability.
+* **RabbitMQ Integration**: The services communicate via RabbitMQ using the Remote Procedure Call (RPC) pattern.
 * **Unit Tests**: Tests for the stock service and RabbitMQ integration are included.
+* **Microservices Architecture**: The application is built with a true microservices architecture, with each service having a single responsibility.

 ## Additional Bonuses (Not Implemented)
 * Use JWT instead of basic authentication for endpoints.